kspi/notifymuch/README.rst

 can optionally have a button to run a mail client.

-When a message is shown in a notification, it is internally marked as 'recently seen' and not shown again for two days.
+When a message is shown in a notification, it is internally marked as 'recently seen' and not shown again for two days (configurable).

 Installation and usage